Emerse Faé: Reading

 During the summer 2007 transfer window, Faé was strongly linked with a move to Premier League club Reading, and eventually completed a £2.5m move on 2 August 2007, signing a three-year contract, with the option of a fourth.
 He was given the number 20 shirt.
 He made his Premier League debut for Reading as a makeshift right midfielder in the 3–0 defeat at Bolton Wanderers on 25 August 2007.

 Faé contracted malaria while on Africa Cup of Nations duty, and fell ill in the buildup to Reading's match away to Middlesbrough on 1 March 2008.
 He flew back south for medical treatment and had blood tests on 2 March, which revealed the disease.

 After failing to break into the Reading first team, Faé refused to play for the reserve team against Tottenham Hotspur reserves along with Ibrahima Sonko.
 Both were fined two weeks wages and suspended for two weeks, therefore missing the last two league games of the season, which ended with Reading being relegated.

-Faé then flew back to France with both Steve Coppell and said that he would never play for Reading again.
+Faé then flew back to France with both Steve Coppell and himself saying that he would never play for Reading again.

 During his time with Reading, he started in only six games.